-The next stage is to select a robust system for performing the required IR35 employment status tests.
+The next stage is to select a robust system for performing the required Status Determination Statements.
 Lessons should be learned to avoid what happened within the Public Sector when IR35 reforms were introduced in April 2017.
 Most Public Sector Bodies were instructed to use HMRC’s flawed Check of Employer Status Tool (CEST) to assess common contractor roles under blanket IR35 determinations.
 Unsurprisingly this methodology resulted in nearly all contractors supplying services into the Public Sector being caught within IR35, thus requiring PAYE tax & Class 1 NIC to be deducted from their presented invoices.

 We advocate that the Private Sector should avoid making blanket determinations as they are invariably inaccurate and will either lead to too many contractors being labelled as employees thus affecting your bottom line.
 Conversely if you decide that whole groups of contractors fall outside IR35, you run the risk of miscategorisation for certain individuals within that group and thus will be liable for backdated tax & Class 1 NIC.

-So, you have decided to undertake individual IR35 tests but how will you go about making accurate employment status determinations?
 You need to choose a system that takes no shortcuts when considering which employment status factors require consideration.
-HMRC’s CEST tool misses out at least 2 key employment status factors and only asks a maximum of 20 questions.
-To make an accurate employment status determination, adequate information on every single employment status indicator needs to be gathered.
+HMRC’s CEST tool misses out at least 2 key employment status factors and only asks a maximum of 16 questions.
+To make an accurate employment status determination, adequate information on every employment status indicator needs to be gathered.
 Questions need to be asked of not just what the contractual position is, but also what occurs in reality.
-We estimate that at least 100 questions need to be asked to arrive at a reliable employment status determination.
+We estimate that at least 50 questions need to be asked to arrive at a reliable employment status determination.

 The only safe way is to choose a system that will automatically make accurate and reliable determinations using advanced algorithms.
 Behind the scenes these algorithms should apply an individual weighting to every answer provided and then balance which side of the employment status scales, your contractors’ status fall into.

-Evidence of this process in the form of a due diligence IR35 status report should go into the specific detail of which answers have been provided and what the relevance of those answers are to the overall employment status determination.
+Evidence of this process in the form of the required Status Determination Statement should go into the specific detail of which answers have been provided and what the relevance of those answers are to the overall employment status determination.

 Unfortunately, the requirements for IR35 assessments will not be a one-off.
 Whatever system you use will need to baked into new workflow procedures to assess any new contractors’ employment status, post April 2020.
 There will also be occasions when an existing contractor’s employment status will need to be revisited because their circumstances may have changed; e.g. an initial 3 month contract has turned into a 9 month engagement.